Image 1 of 13

 Optional: Friday, June 12, 6pm Turning Flax into Cloth Craft Night Series presentation & demonstration with Jazmin Hicks-Dahl.
 Watch or take part in the processes of making flax plants into fiber, thread and cloth.

 WOOL: On Saturday we will spin wool fibers.
-We will explore a few different kinds of wool (Faroe, Shetland, Gotland, Cormo) and Alpaca too.
+We will explore a few different kinds of sheep wool (Faroe, Shetland, Gotland, Cormo) and Alpaca too.

 COTTON & FLAX: On Sunday we will spin a few kinds of cotton (Pima, Raw, Sally Fox Organic Fibers) and use a distaff to spin Woodspirit School homegrown flax and European line.